ArtisanMobile/devdocs/_posts/api/2015-06-10-api-rubygem.md

 #### Parameters

-* application_id: (String) Application ID for your app.
+* `application_id`: (String) Application ID for your app.

-* callback_url: (String) Once the job finishes, this URL will be sent the download path for the file.
+* `callback_url`: (String) Once the job finishes, this URL will be sent the download path for the file.
 This URL should point to a local server with the appropriate port open.

-Request the profiles to be exported.
+Request all user profiles to be exported.

 {% highlight ruby %}
 @client = Useartisan::Client.new("https://artisantools.com","your_public_api_key","your_secret_api_key")